PeterNaydenov/ask-for-promise/README.md

      done       - function : Resolve function
      cancel     - function : Reject function
      onComplete - function : Sugar synax for askTask.promise.then
-  }
+     timeout    - function : Set time to live for the promise }

   You can complete the promise anywhere in your code by writing: